A coherent categorification of the based ring of the lowest two-sided cell: -theory

-In parallel, when $G$ is simply-connected, the external tensor product gives an isomorphism $K_G(\Bb\times\Bb)\simeq K_G(\Bb)\otimes_{R(G)}K_G(\Bb)\simeq\Mat_{\# W}(R(G))$, by \cite{CG}, Theorem 6.2.4.
+In parallel, when $G$ is simply-connected, the external tensor product gives an isomorphism $K_0(\BbG\times_{\ptG}\BbG)\simeq K(\BbG)\otimes_{R(G)}K_0(\BbG)\simeq\Mat_{\# W}(R(G))$, by \cite{CG}, Theorem 6.2.4.
 This theorem does not hold when $G$ is not simply-connected.
-Indeed, the trivial and Steinberg representations of $H$ give two one-dimensional representations of $J_0$ for $\G=\SL_2$.
+Indeed, the one-dimensional tempered representations of $H$ that are not discrete series give of $J_0$-modules for $G^\vee=\SL_2$.
 On the other hand, the external tensor product still gives an inclusion

 (Note that $G$ and $\tilde{G}$ have canonically isomorphic flag varieties and Weyl groups.)